lucasjunqueira-var/tilbuci/README.md

 Please access the TilBuci website for more information: [https://tilbuci.com.br/](https://tilbuci.com.br/)

+Want to learn more about creating interactions in TilBuci?
+Check out the TilBuci Scripting Actions manual: https://tilbuci.com.br/files/TilBuci-ScriptingActions.pdf

 You can also try TilBuci online before even downloading and installing it.
 Just access [https://try.tilbuci.com.br/](https://try.tilbuci.com.br/)

 Feel free to send impressions and discussions to our e-mail: [doggo@tilbuci.com.br](mailto:doggo@tilbuci.com.br)